 1. Kayangan Lake

 Kayangan Lake is the first and probably the most famous stop on our Coron Island Tour.
-The cleanest lake in the Philippines, some say even in the whole of Asia, is one of only two lakes that Tagbanua people opened to tourism.
+The cleanest lake in the Philippines, some say even in the whole of Asia, is one of only two lakes that the Tagbanua people opened to tourism.
 In total, there are 11 lakes on the island of Coron.
 They are considered sacred and, except for parts of Kayangan and Barracuda, these pristine lakes are off-limits to the public.

-On the bottom of the stairs on the other side, your short hiking ends at a paradise of nature.
+On the bottom of the stairs on the other side, your short hike ends at a paradise of nature.
 The wooden walkway surrounds the swimming area of Kayangan.
 Before jumping into the lake, you can leave your belongings on the boardwalk.

 The karst mountain continues under the crystal clear waters of Kayangan, creating a fascinating rocky setting for snorkeling and freediving.

 Life jacket as a must-have accessory You will have to put a life jacket on when sailing out of the Coron Town.
-You will also have to use it when swimming at some of the sites in your itinerary.
+You will also have to use it when swimming at some of the sites in your Coron Palawan itinerary.
 However, there is a trick!
 It is still possible to be in the water without a life jacket on, as long as it is floating just next to you!
 Practice caution!
 Kayangan lake claimed two Czech lives in March 2017.
 In January 2019, even one of the boatmen drowned here.
 Today, the hypnotic blue water with its tempting clarity is only disturbed by orange life jackets which should hopefully remind us of our human limits.

 2. Barracuda Lake (or Luluyan Lake)